Social media audit: Free template, checklists, and examples

 Make sure that each goal is SMART: specific, measurable, attainable, relevant, and time-bound.
 SMART goals set a clear objective, making them more achievable than a generic goal.

-5. Assess the best platforms for you
+5. Assess the best social media platforms for you

 Once you’ve gathered information about your social media channels, you can take time to make strategic decisions about where to focus your efforts.
 Consider your goals set for each social media account and ask yourself the following questions: